Your 11-week-old baby: milestones, sleep, feeding and what to expect this week plus expert tips

 Hand-eye co-ordination

 Early play is a great time to test to hand-eye co-ordination, so keep them stimulated with hanging toys.
-Try hanging them over your baby’s chest, not eye level, as this will be easier for them to reach for as they play.
-It’s also beneficial to use noisy toys, as they help your baby understand where sounds come from.
-You may notice they’re much more engaged with different types of music.
+Try hanging them over your baby’s chest and not eye level.
+Keeping it lower down to their chest, will make it easier for them to reach for.
+It’s alsobeneficial to use noisy toys, as they help your baby understand where sounds come from and you may notice they’re much more engaged with different types of music.
 Additionally, you can use gestures to teach your baby sign language to enhance their communication skills and understanding of language.

-While they won’t be talking for a while, by 11 weeks, you may notice they respond to your chatter in their own little way, cooing when you leave them time to reply.
+While they won’t be talking for a while, by 11 weeks, you may notice they respond to your chatter or your singing, often cooing in the most adorable way when you leave them time to reply.
 It’s a great start to developing language, as well as chatting to them when they’re happy and excitable, as your voice is by far their favourite to hear.

 As your baby starts to make regular faces and sounds, you’ll notice them developing a little personality.
 This is an adorable, special time when you’ll start to see your baby’s characteristics coming to life.
 Allow them to watch your facial expressions and respond to theirs, it will help them understand social interaction better.